umbraco/Umbraco-CMS/.github/README.md

 Another way you can contribute to Umbraco is by providing issue reports.
 For information on how to submit an issue report refer to our [online guide for reporting issues](https://github.com/umbraco/Umbraco-CMS/blob/dev-v7/.github/CONTRIBUTING.md).

 You can comment and report issues on the [github issue tracker](https://github.com/umbraco/Umbraco-CMS/issues).
-Since [September 2018](https://umbraco.com/blog/a-second-take-on-umbraco-issue-tracker-hello-github-issues/) the old issue tracker is in read only mode, but can still be found at [http://issues.umbraco.org](http://issues.umbraco.org).
+Since [September 2018](https://umbraco.com/blog/a-second-take-on-umbraco-issue-tracker-hello-github-issues/) the old issue tracker is in read-only mode, but can still be found at [http://issues.umbraco.org](http://issues.umbraco.org).